 The Case for Individual Policies

 While a single group certificate is technically legal, individual policies are the gold standard for visa success.
-Here is why:
+Here's why:

 - Unique Scans: At the visa center, each applicant has their own folder.
 An officer prefers to scan a document that has only that applicant's name on it.